BRYAnb946/R9PvHLY/1Cuu/qDCi8/a/b-testing_zCCfii_1747631670.md.md

 No matter how rude, I strongly believe that insulting is an important part of freedom of speech.

-As such, I must say that I am against the deletion of user's accounts based on anything they say on this repository (or anywhere else, unless it is truly illegal information).

 My skin is very thick, and I don't care at all about it.